Research and reports

 Working with the public can have its pitfalls, but it can also be a great way to meet a wide range of people you may not otherwise have met.
 You might even find people working in other complementary therapies to skill swap with.

 You’ll need to be a good listener to make sure you’re meeting your client’s needs and treating them for what they came to see you about.
-It’s also important for all types of complementary therapist (not just massage therapists) to be able to set boundaries.
+It’s also important for all types of complementary therapists (not just massage therapists) to be able to set boundaries.

 This can be key to keeping your appointments running on time, as some clients may want to stay and chat like you’re close friends.
 Striking the perfect balance between warm yet professional is important.

-If you’re working as a self-employed massage therapist, you have to be organised with your business admin, including:
+When starting out as a self-employed massage therapist, you have to be organised with your business admin, including:

 You don’t need a degree to become a massage therapist – in fact, there are no set massage therapist training requirements.

 But if you’re just establishing yourself, and you need to build your client base, having a qualification they can trust will give them confidence that they’re in safe hands.
-It may even be the deciding factor when they’re choosing which massage therapist to book with.

 To become a massage therapist you’ll usually need to complete a qualification lasting around six months, depending on how frequently you attend classes.
 Types of massage therapy certification include the ITEC (Level 3 RQF) Diploma in a range of different massage styles, which you can see above.